Forms & Guides

 Complete this form to verify or declare your program of study with North Seattle College.
 Students who are new to North Seattle College or are applying for financial aid for the first time should complete this form before their first quarter of enrollment.

 Complete this form if you are requesting to change your program of study.
 The Financial Aid Office will notify you via email or mail indicating whether or not your funding request for a program change has been approved.

 Students pursuing a degree or certificate at North Seattle College may only receive financial aid from North.
 However, sometimes a student is unable to take certain courses at North and will need to take required courses for their program of study at a different school (the Host school).
 In these cases, a consortium agreement allows students to get financial aid at North for classes taken at the Host School.
 If approved, a student could receive financial aid for the total number of credits at both schools.
 Please note: even with an approved Consortium Agreement, the student is required to pay for classes themselves at the Host School.
-This form must be submitted no later than 7 days before the quarter begins.
+This form must be submitted no later than the 10th day of the quarter.

 This form is completed by the student to authorize another individual to access the student’s confidential financial aid records, which are protected by The Family Educational Rights and Privacy Act (FERPA).
 The form requires the student’s original (not typed) signature and a copy of their unexpired government-issued photo ID.
 The student will indicate a Shared Release Passcode on the form, known by both the student and the authorized individual, that allows information to be released.
 The authorized individual must provide the Shared Release Passcode each time information is requested on the student’s behalf.

 This form is used to request a dependency override for financial aid.
 It is to be completed after applying for aid to indicate that you have special circumstance which prevent you from providing parental information.
 After submitting this form you may be contacted to complete an informational interview with a member of the Financial Aid Team.